-- You acknowledge that the service is for personal use only.
-You agree that you will not use the Service for any commercial purposes.
+You will not use the Services for any commercial purposes.

-- You are solely responsible for your conduct and any Content (defined below) that you submit, post, and display on the Service, or that you allow others to submit, post, and/or display on the Service under your Username.
+You are solely responsible for your conduct and any material that you submit, post, and display on the Service, or that you allow others to submit, post, and/or display on the Service under your Username.

-- You must not harass, threaten, impersonate, or intimidate other MIT Technology Review members.
+You will not harass, threaten, impersonate, or intimidate other MIT Technology Review users.

-- You must not upload, post, e-mail, transmit, or otherwise make available any Content that is unlawful, harmful, threatening, abusive, harassing, tortious, defamatory, vulgar, obscene, libelous, invasive of another's privacy, hateful, or racially, ethnically, or otherwise objectionable.
+You will not upload, post, e-mail, transmit, or otherwise make available any content that is unlawful, harmful, threatening, abusive, harassing, tortious, defamatory, vulgar, obscene, libelous, invasive of another's privacy, hateful, or racially, ethnically, or otherwise objectionable.

-- You must not upload, post, e-mail, transmit or otherwise make available any unsolicited or unauthorized advertising, promotional materials, junk mail, spam, chain letters, pyramid schemes, affiliate links, or any other form of solicitation.
+You will not upload, post, e-mail, transmit or otherwise make available any unsolicited or unauthorized advertising, promotional materials, junk mail, spam, chain letters, pyramid schemes, affiliate links, or any other form of solicitation.

-- You must not transmit any worms, viruses, or any code of a destructive nature.
+You will not transmit any worms, viruses, or any code of a destructive nature.

-- You must not use the Service for any illegal or unauthorized purpose.
-If you are an international member, you agree to comply with all local laws regarding online conduct and acceptable Content.
+You will not use the Services for any illegal or unauthorized purpose.
+If you are an international user, you agree to comply with all local laws regarding online conduct and acceptable content.

-- You must not create multiple member accounts with the intention of artificially inflating ratings or exploiting other features in the Service.
+You will not create multiple user accounts with the intention of artificially inflating ratings or exploiting other features in the Services.

-- You agree that you will not submit material that is copyrighted, protected by trade secret, or otherwise subject to third-party proprietary rights, including privacy and publicity rights, unless you are the owner of such rights or have permission from their rightful owner to post the material and grant MIT Technology Review all of the license grants granted herein.
+You will not submit material that is copyrighted, protected by trade secret, or otherwise subject to third-party proprietary rights, including privacy and publicity rights, unless you are the owner of such rights or have permission from the owner to post the material and grant MIT Technology Review all of the license rights granted herein.

-- You agree that you shall be solely responsible for your own Content and the consequences of posting or publishing it.
+You shall be solely responsible for Your Submissions and the consequences of posting or publishing them.

-Please note that the information, software, products, and services included in, or available through, the Services website are continually being updated and upgraded.
-MIT does not represent that they are reliable, accurate, complete, or otherwise valid.
+Information, software, products, and services included in, or available through, the Services are continually being updated and upgraded.
+MIT Technology Review does not represent that they are reliable, accurate, complete, or otherwise valid.
 ACCORDINGLY, OUR SERVICES ARE PROVIDED AS IS WITH NO WARRANTY OF ANY KIND AND YOU USE THE SERVICE AT YOUR OWN RISK.
-MIT EXPRESSLY DISCLAIMS ANY WARRANTY, EXPRESS OR IMPLIED, REGARDING THE SERVICES SITE OR ITS CONTENT, INCLUDING BUT NOT LIMITED TO, ANY IMPLIED WARRANTY OF MERCHANTABILITY, WARRANTY OF SATISFACTORY PURPOSE, FITNESS FOR A PARTICULAR PURPOSE, NON-INFRINGEMENT, COMPATIBILITY, SECURITY, AND ACCURACY.
+MIT TECHNOLOGY REVIEW EXPRESSLY DISCLAIMS ANY WARRANTY, EXPRESS OR IMPLIED, REGARDING THE SERVICES OR THEIR CONTENT, INCLUDING BUT NOT LIMITED TO, ANY IMPLIED WARRANTY OF MERCHANTABILITY, WARRANTY OF SATISFACTORY PURPOSE, FITNESS FOR A PARTICULAR PURPOSE, NON-INFRINGEMENT, COMPATIBILITY, SECURITY, AND ACCURACY.
 Some states do not allow the exclusion of warranty, so the above exclusions may not apply to you.

 The information and other materials included on our Services may contain inaccuracies and typographical errors.
-MIT does not warrant the accuracy or completeness of the information and materials or the reliability of any statement or other information displayed or distributed through our Services (including, without limitation, the information provided through the use of any software or any user-generated content).
+MIT Technology Review does not warrant the accuracy or completeness of the information and materials or the reliability of any statement or other information displayed or distributed through our Services (including, without limitation, the information provided through the use of any software or any Third-Party Submissions).
 You acknowledge that any reliance on any such statement or information shall be at your sole risk.
-MIT reserves the right, at its sole discretion, to correct any errors or omissions in any part of our Services and to make changes to our Services and to the materials, products, programs, services, or prices described in our Services at any time without notice.
+MIT Technology Review reserves the right, at its sole discretion, to correct any errors or omissions in any part of our Services and to make changes to our Services and to the materials, products, programs, services, or prices described in our Services at any time without notice.

-MIT does not warrant that the functions contained in our Services will be uninterrupted or error free, that defects will be corrected, or that our Services or the server that makes it available are free of viruses or bugs.
-MIT does not represent the full functionality, accuracy, or reliability of any material.
-MIT may terminate, change, suspend or discontinue any aspect of our Services, including the availability of any features of our Services, at any time without notice or liability.
+MIT Technology Review does not warrant that the functions contained in our Services will be uninterrupted or error-free, that defects will be corrected, or that our Services or the servers that makes them available are free of viruses or bugs.
+MIT Technology Review does not warrant the full functionality, accuracy, or reliability of any material delivered by our Services.
+MIT Technology Review may terminate, change, suspend or discontinue any aspect of our Services, including the availability of any feature with our Services, at any time without notice or liability.

 Limitation of Liability

-TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, IN NO EVENT SHALL MIT AND/OR ITS EMPLOYEES, AGENTS, OR AFFILIATES BE LIABLE FOR ANY DIRECT, INDIRECT, PUNITIVE, INCIDENTAL, SPECIAL, OR CONSEQUENTIAL DAMAGES, OR ANY DAMAGES WHATSOEVER, INCLUDING, WITHOUT LIMITATION, DAMAGES FOR LOSS OF USE, DATA, OR PROFITS ARISING OUT OF OR IN ANY WAY CONNECTED WITH THE USE OR PERFORMANCE OF THE SERVICES WEBSITE, THE DELAY OR INABILITY TO USE THE SERVICES WEBSITE OR RELATED SERVICES, THE PROVISION OF OR FAILURE TO PROVIDE SERVICES, OR ANY INFORMATION, SOFTWARE, PRODUCTS, SERVICES, AND RELATED GRAPHICS OBTAINED THROUGH THE SERVICES WEBSITE OR OTHERWISE ARISING OUT OF THE USE OF THE SERVICES WEBSITE, WHETHER BASED ON CONTRACT, TORT, NEGLIGENCE, STRICT LIABILITY, OR OTHERWISE, EVEN IF SERVICES OR ANY OF ITS AFFILIATES HAVE BEEN ADVISED OF THE POSSIBILITY OF DAMAGES.
+TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, IN NO EVENT SHALL MIT TECHNOLOGY REVIEW AND/OR ITS PARENT, SUBSIDIARIES, AFFILIATES, LICENSORS, EMPLOYEES OR AGENTS BE LIABLE FOR ANY DIRECT, INDIRECT, PUNITIVE, INCIDENTAL, SPECIAL, OR CONSEQUENTIAL DAMAGES, OR ANY DAMAGES WHATSOEVER, INCLUDING, WITHOUT LIMITATION, DAMAGES FOR LOSS OF USE, DATA, OR PROFITS ARISING OUT OF OR IN ANY WAY CONNECTED WITH THE USE OR PERFORMANCE OF THE SERVICES, THE DELAY OR INABILITY TO USE THE SERVICES , THE PROVISION OF OR FAILURE TO PROVIDE SERVICES, OR ANY INFORMATION, SOFTWARE, PRODUCTS, SERVICES, AND RELATED GRAPHICS OBTAINED THROUGH THE SERVICES OR OTHERWISE ARISING OUT OF THE USE OF THE SERVICES, WHETHER BASED ON CONTRACT, TORT, NEGLIGENCE, STRICT LIABILITY, OR OTHERWISE, EVEN IF MIT TECHNOLOGY REVIEW OR ITS PARENT, SUBSIDIARIES, AFFILIATES, LICENSORS, EMPLOYEES OR AGENTS HAVE BEEN ADVISED OF THE POSSIBILITY OF DAMAGES.
 Because some states/jurisdictions do not allow the exclusion or limitation of liability for consequential or incidental damages, the above limitation may not apply to you.
-If you are dissatisfied with any portion of the Services website, or with any of these Terms of Service, your sole and exclusive remedy is to discontinue using the Services website and services provided therein.
+If you are dissatisfied with any portion of the Services, or with any of these Terms of Service, your sole and exclusive remedy is to discontinue accessing and using the Services.